South Africaís low-cost housing dilemma is in the news nearly every

 basic problem, applied some complex technology and thinking and came up

-with a simple solution: he invented patented box moulds
+with a simple solution: he invented patented moulds

-that allow the rapid erection of low-cost, less labour-intensive,
+that allow the rapid erection of low-cost, labour-intensive,

 quality housing.
 Now his company, Moladi, is putting roofs over peopleís

-heads in South Africa, Iraq, India and the Sudan.
+heads in South Africa, Nigeria, Panama, Jamaica and Ghana and more.